 Lift Ships (tm) a short story of possibilities: Copyright(c) bf, 2019, All Rights Reserved.

-The porthole now brightly shimmering blue, white, and gold from the Earth passing below.
+A grey shape appeared in my peripheral vision as we came about, the light from the porthole now brightly shimmering the blue, white, and gold from the Earth passing below.

-As he spun around and floated away, Mr. GreyBlur growled
+As he spun around and floated away, Jack exclaimed

 "Stop try be Human!"